Lizard (album): Album cover

 Lizards outside cover art is by Gini Barris, who was commissioned to produce it by Peter Sinfield.
 The inside cover consists of the song lyrics and credits printed over a marbled pattern, credited to Koraz Wallpapers, a company run by Barris' boyfriend at the time.

 The album's outside cover consists of the words 'King Crimson' spelled out in ornate medieval illuminated or historiated lettering, the word 'King' on the back cover and the word 'Crimson' on the front cover, with each letter incorporating one or two discrete images.
 These images in turn represent Sinfield's lyrics from the album – the images in the word 'King' representing the lyrics of the various sections and subsections of track 5, "Lizard"; while the images in the word 'Crimson' represent the lyrics of tracks 1–4.
 Whereas the images representing "Lizard" are medieval in content – depicting Prince Rupert, his environs (including a peacock), and the Battle of Glass Tears – the images representing the other four tracks juxtapose medieval and contemporary scenes.
 The image around the letter 'i' in 'Crimson', for example, depicts the Beatles, corresponding with their pseudonymous appearance in the lyrics to "Happy Family".
 Around the "n" on the front cover, there is a depiction of children's comic character Rupert the Bear piloting a yellow aeroplane.
-Another notable feature below the letter "n" depicts a trio of Peter Gabriel (then the lead singer for Genesis), Ginger Baker (ex-drummer from the power trio Cream), and Jimi Hendrix.
+Another notable feature below the letter "n" depicts a trio of Ginger Baker (ex-drummer from the power trio Cream), Jimi Hendrix, and Barris' partner Dave Wade.

 In his book Prog Rock FAQ, Will Romano called Barris' work "one of the era's most beautifully strange pieces of album cover artwork".
 In an interview with Romano, Barris said that Lizard was "one of my first jobs" since studying graphics at the Central School of Art and Design in London.
 She contacted Sinfield after hearing he needed an artist to produce a cover for Lizard.
 When she suggested creating medieval miniatures, a passion of hers, Sinfield "went for it" and commissioned her to do the job.
 Barris recalled that she did not hear the music until after the album's release, but worked from the lyrics Sinfield had given her.
 She cited the Lindisfarne Gospel and Très Riches Heures du Duc de Berry illuminated manuscripts as inspiration for her work.